FREE printable luggage tags for the kids when you sign up for our newsletter! Plus we share our best travel tips!

-Havana was our favourite part of Cuba.
+Havana was our favorite part of Cuba.
 There are so many fun things to do in Havana!
 This is a fascinating city where you feel like you are stepping back in time!
-The architecture is amazing and its a photographer's dream!
+The architecture is amazing and it's a photographer's dream!
 There is lots to keep the children entertained as well.
 Babies and toddlers will be fascinated seeing the brightly colored artwork at Callejon de Hamel.
 Kids will enjoy a walk along the Malecon (waterfront) where they can see the fort as well as the steam train.
 Teenagers can shop til they drop in the big souvenir market.

 Taxis are readily available all over Havana.
 We were able to squeeze 5 people into the taxis with no issues.
 Be sure to negotiate your price.
 We paid 5-7 pesos for most rides.

-Be sure to book one of the Casas Particulares for an overnight visit.
+- Be sure to book one of the Casas Particulares for an overnight visit.
 These are rented rooms in a Cuban household and are usually located in one of the beautiful colonial buildings.
 Most Casa Particulares rent out 2 rooms and cost approximately 30 pesos for a room.
 Most will offer a home cooked dinner or breakfast for a fee.
 We booked through Luis at Casa 1932.
 His was already booked but he referred us to a lovely one nearby.
 My kids loved this experience!
 Certainly one of the best things to do in Havana with your kids!

 More Cuba with kids resources: